alterway/formations/cours/openstack/openstack-deploiement.en.md

 ### Ironic

 -   Formerly Nova bare-metal
--   Enabled deploying instances on bare metal machines (rather than VMs)
+-   Enable deploying instances on bare metal machines (rather than VMs)
 -   Based upon technologies such as PXE, TFTP

 ### Oslo, or OpenStack common